UAB Blazers: Sports sponsored

-A member of Conference USA (C-USA), the University of Alabama at Birmingham sponsors teams in six men's and twelve women's NCAA sanctioned sports.
+A member of the American Athletic Conference, UAB sponsors teams in six men's and eleven women's NCAA sanctioned sports.
 Bowling competes in the Mid-Eastern Athletic Conference and rifle in the Southern Conference.
-Beach volleyball had played in the Coastal Collegiate Sports Association before C-USA started sponsoring the sport in 2021–22.
+Beach volleyball competed in the Coastal Collegiate Sports Association before C-USA started sponsoring the sport in 2021–22, with the program remaining a C-USA affiliate member after joining The American.

 2014–15 school year

 UAB's president announced on December 2, 2014, that the school's football, bowling, and rifle teams would be terminated for economic reasons.
 However, the school announced on June 1, 2015, that pledges of additional revenue had been made, allowing the terminated programs to be reinstated.
 Bowling and rifle were reinstated immediately.
 The intent was for the football program to return for the 2016–2017 school year, although due to massive transfers from the program and the NCAA's recruiting rules, the program would be rebuilt largely with junior college transfers and would return in 2017.
 With the termination of the football program, UAB had announced the addition men's cross country in order to remain in the NCAA's Division I, but with the return of football, the sport was then dropped.

 On June 4, Conference USA announced it would not take any action against UAB now that it has reinstated football, and the school would remain in the conference.
 The conference stated, "At its fall meeting, the Board expects UAB to submit for review a comprehensive plan addressing the key elements of UAB's football program going forward.
 No additional action from the Board is expected until that time."